chusan17/yold-system/README.md

 https://youtu.be/QXIwdsyK7Rw
 <br>

-All procedures in these video have been done, open up your terminal, move to directory where you want to install `YOLOv4 (darknet)`, get YOLO from github repo.
+All procedures in these video have been done, open up your terminal, move to directory where you want to install `YOLOv4 (darknet)`, then get YOLO from Github repo.
 ```
 $ git clone https://github.com/AlexeyAB/darknet
 ```